Echeveria harmsii 'Ruby Slippers'

 Echeveria 'Ruby Slippers'

-Echeveria harmsii 'Ruby Slippers' is a shrubby succulent up to 12 inches (30 cm) tall and wide, with woody stems densely covered with foliage.
+Echeveria harmsii 'Ruby Slippers' is a shrubby succulent, up to 12 inches (30 cm) tall and about the same in width, with woody stems densely covered with foliage.
 The color and texture of its leaves will warm your heart.
-They are green, paddle-shape are covered with soft, silvery fuzz.
+They are paddle-shaped, green, and covered with soft, silvery fuzz.
 The tips of the leaves are a deep pink-red.
-The flowers are bright orange, bell-shaped and carried in clusters on stems that rise above the foliage.
+The flowers are bright orange, bell-shaped, and carried in clusters on stems that rise above the foliage.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Most Echeveria can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in a succulent or cacti mix and cover the dish until the new plant sprouts.